-Standard tool-less blade change allows for quick blade change (only T-shank).
+Standard toolless blade change allows for quick blade change (only T-shank).
 Just don’t try to remove the blade with the jigsaw upside down because it ejects the blade.
-Which, in fact, is a good thing because you avoid touching the hot blade during removal.
+This, in fact, is a good thing because you avoid touching the hot blade during removal.

 The LED light has a cover, which is great while using it upside down(when using a barrel grip, for instance).
 The toolless shoe bevel has detents at 0, 15, 30, and 45 deg both sides, the same as the Dewalt, and makes the bevel angle change a breeze.

 Are there any cons?
 Just a couple of small ones.
 Firstly, the dust extraction port should be placed near the front to catch more dust, but switching the blower off and installing the plastic cover does improve the dust collection.

-Another one is the lack of speed dial, which makes it difficult to set a precise speed.
+Another one is the lack of a speed dial, which makes it difficult to set a precise speed.
 This feature, however, can be found in the barrel grip version.

 The splinter guard is a bit flimsy, and the bevel detents are poorly visible.
 Still, you can actually feel them clicking to place, so not a big problem.

 Overall this is an excellent tool similar to DeWALT DCS335B and also in the same price range.
-Although the lack of speed dial can be a deal-breaker for some users, it’s a great model to consider for professional work or if you’re a serious DIY-er with a lot of projects to complete
+Although the lack of a speed dial can be a deal-breaker for some users, it’s a great model to consider for professional work or if you’re a serious DIY-er with a lot of projects to complete

 PORTER-CABLE PCC650B Jigsaw

 This model from Porter-Cable sits somewhere between the budget Black and Decker and the Ryobi.
 I’d say it’s a solid DIY tool with some features that are not found in the basic B&D jigsaw but lacks the pro ones found in the

 It’s powered by the 20V max plus battery that will get the motor running with variable speed up to 2500SPM, same as the B&D but a lot less than Ryobi.
 The speed is controlled by a variable speed trigger, and the tool stops immediately once you depress it.